aegiswp/theme/README.md

 #### To watch for changes

-If you are making changes to Aeon core files, you should start the file watcher in order to build or copy the files as necessary:
+If you are making changes to Aegis core files, you should start the file watcher in order to build or copy the files as necessary:

 ```
 npm run dev